Miserlou/Karla/Prelude_in_London.md

 ### The Judge and Jury

 > You hail a black cab and cross the river to Southeast London.
 Looking out the window, you see the houses start to crumble bit by bit as you get further from the economic heart of the city and deeper into the industrial zones.
-Eventually houses become factories, then become bombed out warehouses that were never rebuilt after the blitz.
+Eventually houses become factories, then factories become bombed out warehouses that were never rebuilt after the blitz.

 > Eventually, the cab stops and drops you off in front of a delapidated pub with boarded up windows: The Judge and Jury, the last haunt of Torture Gang.